Pay-Per-View Video Streaming: What It Is and How It Works [2025 Update]

 Let’s start by reviewing what video monetization is.
 The various strategies used for generating income from any video content you produce are called video monetization.
 Whenever a viewer watches your videos or downloads them, you get paid.

 Each pay-per-view hosting provider gives content creators a different percentage of revenue generated from their videos.
-These numbers can also vary depending on which video monetization models you utilize.
+Many of these are specific to OTT, and these numbers can also vary depending on which OTT video monetization models you utilize.

 Most professional broadcasters use one of the three following methods